Skip to main content

 Working with JSON columns

 Many API providers return nested JSON objects.
 Databar provides a JSON expander that lets you flatten specific fields from a JSON column into their own top-level columns.
 This makes it easy to extract exactly the data you need without manual parsing.
+See the JSON Expander page for details.

 Next steps